-- Provide detail on who will be implementing the project.
-Describe the project team or lead, such as in-house individual or team, third party consultant, or undecided, that will create the plan, audit, and/or upgrade.
-If undecided, describe what methods have you considered and whether there are outstanding questions or needs for technical assistance. - Describe the engagement level with internal stakeholders and the applicant's understanding of possible costs associated with the project. - Provide a cost basis for each line item on which costs were entered on the Budget Tab.
-Applicants should describe the extent to which a cost share may be required if the total project cost exceeds the maximum grant request of \$75,000.
+• Provide a cost basis for each line item on which costs were entered on the Budget Tab.
+Applicants should describe the extent to which a cost share may be required if the total project cost exceeds the maximum grant request.
 If a building upgrade is proposed under Activity 3, provide a distinct cost basis between an audit or assessment and the upgrade.